How and why you should make fermented feed for your wallet and your hens.

 - Stir your bucket, put the lid on it, and come back at least once more that day to give it another quick stir and add water accordingly.

 - I add one scoop of 5 Grain Scratch on Day 1 in addition to the layer feed.
 My flock loves this!

-- Stir Your Day 1 Feed.
-Stir it well and add water if you need to.
+- Stir Day 1 feed and add water if you need to.
 You should see little bubbles in your Day 1 bucket (which is on its second day of fermenting).
-This is a great sign that the lacto-fermentation party has commenced!
+This is a great sign that the Lacto-fermentation party has commenced!

 - Grab your second bucket and repeat the three steps from Day 1.
 Add one full scoop of feed, cover with water, stir, and put a lid on it.